The 5 Best Virtual Team Building Activities for Remote Teams (2026)

-\In the remote-heavy world of 2025, building a strong team culture takes more than a few virtual happy hours and sharing your favorite GIF in Slack.
-Remote team building is the glue that keeps your distributed crew connected, motivated, and excited to show up on Monday (and to turn on their cameras).
+In the remote-heavy world of 2026, building a strong team culture takes more than a few virtual happy hours and sharing your favorite GIF in Slack.
+Remote team building is the glue that keeps your distributed crew connected, motivated, and wanting to turn their cameras on.

-If you're wondering how to engage your remote team in a way that feels fun and not forced, you're in a great spot.
-We’ve rounded up some of the best remote team-building activities that are clever, creative, and—most importantly—not cringe.
+If you're wondering how to engage your remote team in a way that feels fun rather than forced, you're in a great spot.
+We’ve rounded up some of the best remote team-building activities that are clever, creative, and most importantly, not cringe.

 A little friendly competition goes a long way.

-Handstand’s Homeschool Hunts are high-energy, app-based competitions where remote teams race against each other to solve riddles, complete hilarious video challenges, and earn eternal bragging rights.
+Handstand's Hybrid Hunt is a high-energy, app-based puzzle competition.
+Virtual teams race against each other to solve riddles, complete hilarious video challenges, and earn eternal bragging rights.

 As the finale, teams vote on other groups' videos and see who comes out on top!